BestTimesToVisit.com Logo

 Sunrise Serenity at Oxbow Bend

 Witness the Teton Range mirrored in the glassy waters of the Snake River as the sun paints the peaks in hues of orange and pink.
-This iconic viewpoint is a photographer's dream, especially during the golden hour.
-Arrive before dawn to stake out a good spot and listen for the awakening sounds of the wildlife.
+This iconic viewpoint is a photographer's dream, especially during the golden hour, and you might spot moose or elk grazing along the riverbanks.

 Discover Mormon Row's Historic Barns